Oklahoma State Cowboys wrestling: Bedlam Series

-Despite the overwhelming mainstream popularity of the games played on the gridiron and hardwood, the Bedlam Series roots lie on the wrestling mat.
-In fact, the term 'Bedlam' used to describe this intrastate rivalry has its roots based in the rivalry that brewed between the schools' prestigious wrestling programs.
-The term is said to have been born on the night of a particularly heated wrestling dual in Stillwater at Gallagher Hall.
+The wrestling rivalry between Oklahoma State University and University of Oklahoma, referred to as "the Bedlam Series," began in 1920.
+The term 'bedlam' is said to have originated from a heated wrestling dual in Stillwater at Gallagher Hall.
 As the story goes, a newspaper writer was said to have emerged from the building exclaiming to others outside, "It's bedlam in there!"